-Where you can go and sleep in a “greenly” way: 15 km from Sirmione, you can reach the Bio Agriturismo Vojon by bus, which is located in the Garda morainic amphitheatre.
+Where you can go and sleep in a “greenly” way: 15 km from Sirmione, you can reach the Bio Agriturismo Vojon by bus, which is located in the Garda morainic amphitheater.
 It is a comfortable farmhouse that also provides a solarium, a gym and homemade breakfasts.

 6. Pitrisconi river, Sardegna

 Sardinia, thanks to its extravagant geology, has a prime location when it comes to natural jewels.
 Caves dug by the sea, volcanic coastlines and corals; these are the main characters of this beautiful place.
 In the North-East part of the island, you will find a valley, near San Teodoro, where the Pitrisconi river runs.
-The presence of granite rocks stopped the river from levelling out this valley, but in some places, you will find amazing waterfalls and natural bathing.
+The presence of granite rocks stopped the river from leveling out this valley, but in some places, you will find amazing waterfalls and natural bathing.
 This is the perfect place if you like diving from high points and canoeing.

 How to get there: you can reach this place from Monte Nieddu parking lot, or even on foot from San Teodoro.

 Where you can go and sleep in a “greenly” way: Essenza Oasi Sensoriale, only 20 minutes from San Teodoro, it is a wonderful B&B that used to be a “pinnetu”, a typical Sardinian shepherd’s house.
-Every single room is characterised by the endemic smell of Sardinia.
+Every single room is characterized by the endemic smell of Sardinia.
 The farmhouse is not far from Posada beach and it is also in the very heart of the Natural Park f Tepilora.

 7. Venus Hair Waterfall, Campania